England. Change location

 This block explores law in the context of humanities.
 Throughout this block, a sub-theme of Nazi Germany is adopted to provide you with concrete examples from a particular time period to explore the connections between the law and three key topics: the visual, language, and cultural property.

-Starting with critical inquiry into how symbols, emblems, heraldry etc. was used by the Nazis in relation to and in accordance with the law to support and promote their ideology in the lead-up to WWII, you will proceed to explore the language used in the legal texts of this historical period.
-Finally, you will explore the legal issues surrounding cultural property of this period, the development of the international framework on protection of cultural property as well as the topic of return of cultural property after the war.
+Starting with a critical inquiry into how symbols, emblems, heraldry etc., were used by the Nazis in relation to and in accordance with the law to support and promote their ideology in the lead-up to World War 2, you'll proceed to explore the language used in the legal texts of this historical period.
+Finally, you'll explore the legal issues surrounding cultural property of this period, the development of the international framework on protecting cultural property as well as the topic of return of cultural property after the war.

 Professional recognition

-If you are intending to use this module as part of the LLB, and you hope to enter the Legal Professions, you should read carefully the careers information on The Open University Law School website.
-There are different entry regulations into the legal professions in England and Wales, Scotland, Northern Ireland and the Republic of Ireland.
-You should read the information on the website as it is your responsibility to ensure that you meet these requirements.
+If you intend to use this module as part of the LLB and you hope to enter the legal profession, you should read carefully the careers information on The Open University Law School website.
+There are different entry regulations into the legal professions in England and Wales, Scotland, Northern Ireland and Ireland.
+You should read the information on the website, as it is your responsibility to ensure that you meet these requirements.

 Entry requirements